 You may need cash for small purchases in China: taxis, small shops, restaurants, etc. You could withdraw from the ATMs in airports and big malls.

 Travel Insurance will make your trip financially safer.
 It is not only for medical emergencies, but also for providing assistance in cases of lost baggage, trip delays, or interruptions because of snowstorms, heavy rains, and evacuations.

-Stay Safe and Healthy
+10. Stay Safe and Healthy

 Is China safe?
 Yes!
-China is a country in many places with good policing, tight gun control, and relatively few natural disasters and health risks.
+China is a country with many places with good policing, tight gun control, and relatively few natural disasters and health risks.

 Can I drink running water?
 No!
 Most tap water in China needs boiling (well) before drinking.
 In some areas avoid tap water altogether and buy bottled water.

 11. Pack for Your China Trip

 With only one week left, it's time to start packing.
 Make a checklist of items you need and pack according to your destination, especially if you are traveling with children.

 The economy class seat on International flights generally allows 23kg per person while domestic flight in China limits it to 20kg per person.

 Be sure to include important documents such as your passport and China visa, and pack luggage essentials such as a travel adapter and chargers.